Alloxan: History and literature

 The compound was discovered by Justus von Liebig and Friedrich Wöhler.
 It is one of the oldest named organic compounds.
 It was originally prepared in 1818 by Luigi Valentino Brugnatelli (1761-1818) and was named in 1838 by Wöhler and Liebig.
-The name "Alloxan" emerged from an amalgamation of the words "allantoin" and "Oxalsäure" (oxalic acid).
+The name "Alloxan" emerged from an amalgamation of the words "Allantoïn" and "Oxalsäure" (oxalic acid).
 The alloxan model of diabetes was first described in rabbits by Dunn, Sheehan and McLetchie in 1943.
 The name is derived from allantoin, a product of uric acid excreted by the fetus into the allantois, and oxaluric acid derived from oxalic acid and urea, found in urine.